jesusm2024/jesusm2024.github.io/README.md

 This website is built using the following technologies:

-    HTML5 – For structuring the content of the pages.
+    HTML5 – For structuring the content of the html.
     CSS3 – For styling and layout.
     JavaScript – For adding interactivity and dynamic elements.
     [Your Frameworks/Libraries] (e.g., React, Bootstrap) – If you're using any.
-    GitHub Pages – For hosting (or any other hosting platform you're using).
+    GitHub html – For hosting (or any other hosting platform you're using).

-Projects
+# Projects

 Here is a list of some featured projects on the site: